 Neblett Construction’s website showcases one of the more impressive and intuitive contact forms we’ve seen from a roofing website.
-Additionally, it creates urgency directly above the form by offering 15% off products and installation along with zero-interest for 12 months.
+Additionally, it creates urgency directly above the form by offering 15% off products and installation and zero interest for 12 months.
 The site does a great job of inspiring the user to take action and then making it convenient for them to submit contact information.

-The website design for ProCraft Exteriors rivals other sites with video-based headers from this list and takes it a step further with three, easily-accessible locations.
-The design does a great job of directing visitors towards the appropriate contact information and fosters credibility with a BBB badge embedded directly into the header.
+The website design for ProCraft Exteriors rivals other sites with video-based headers from this list and takes it a step further with three easily accessible locations.
+The design does a great job of directing visitors toward the appropriate contact information and fosters credibility with a BBB badge embedded directly into the header.
 Also, a prominent custom button leads Flordia residents impacted by the hurricane to a good landing page.